hn4002/schwab-api-scripts/docs/README.md

 # Communication Updates

+**4/2**

+ You DO NOT need to add the market data if you have an Ready to Use app.
+ Once you create an app in the portal, it CAN NOT be deleted ever.

 **3/28**

 We will be releasing streaming API documentation soon as well, it most likely will be post the initial API release, I do not have an exact date when we will be uploading streaming API documentation.